4W4I5/Semester-4-Notes/CNET/CNET 22 Mar, 2023.md

 			- 40 bytes as TCP header is encapsulated by IP header
 		- dependent on the medium used to transmit
 			- usually standardized
-		- excludes the frame header, in other words, the max bytes to transmit a packet
+		- excludes the frame header, in other words, the max bytes to transmit a packet\

+### TCP Send/Receive Buffers
+- Send
+	-
+- Receive